-Congratulations to all those of you who have shifted your sales staff recruitment emphasis from advertising and job boards to personal networking.
-Networking sometimes produces more quantity (if that’s what you want) and invariably produces more quality, but only if it’s done right.
+Great job to all of you who have shifted your sales recruitment emphasis from advertising and job boards to personal networking.
+Networking invariably produces more quality, but only if it’s done right.

 The age-old approach—I’m looking for a salesperson.
-Do you know of anyone who’s looking?—is the worst way.
+Do you know of anyone who’s looking?
+Doesn’t work.
+It has two big shortcomings:

-- It squanders the personal value of your network.
-Many of the people in your various personal networks care about you and their relationship with you.
-They’re a lot more willing than are strangers to do a little work on your behalf.
+- It minimizes the personal value of your network.
+Many of the people in your network care about you and their relationship with you.
+They’re willing to do a little work on your behalf.
 But you’re not asking them to.

-- Your ask is vague and weak.
-It sounds almost un-serious.
-It suggests that recipients need not give your request any more attention than you did.
+- Your task is vague and weak.
+It sounds almost unserious.
+It suggests recipients need not give your request more attention than you did.
 You have an opportunity to make a very specific solicitation of candidates that will engage your network and prompt some of them to suggest candidates who meet your specs.

 When you have an opening (and assuming there’s no one in your talent bank who’s qualified), build a spec sheet that’s pertinent to that specific sales role at that particular time.